 While the above health benefits may tempt dog owners to feed their dog's plenty of Edamame, feeding Edamame to dogs comes with its own risks.
 The most notable risks include:

-Salt and spice risks: The answer to the question “can dogs have Edamame” can be yes or no depending on how the Edamame is prepared.
+Salt and spice risks: The answer to the question “can dogs eat Edamame beans” can be yes or no depending on how the Edamame is prepared.
 Edamame meant for dogs should be boiled or steamed, as it is, without adding anything.

 However, most people add additives like salt and spices, which are known to bad for dogs.
 Dogs can suffer side effects like thirst, depression, tremors, diarrhea, seizures, and high temperature from eating too much salt.
 In some instances, too much salt in a dog’s diet can cause death.